OCR-tech/InnoTSR/CONTRIBUTING.md

 To propose a new feature:

 1. **Check Existing Requests**: Check if the feature hasn't already been proposed.
-2. **Create a New Issue**: If not found, create a new issue with:
+2. **Create a New Requests**: If not found, open a new request with:
    - A descriptive title.
    - A detailed description of the feature
-   - Potential implementation approaches for ideas
+   - The use case and how it would benefit users.

 ## 🚀 Submitting Code